ucsdwcsng/wiros_processing_node/README.md

 2. Connect the attenuators to the input of the splitter, and one of the outputs of the other AC86u to the attenuators.
 Ideally you should terminate the other 3 antenna ports to cancel any crosstalk.

-3. Start [CSI collection, TODO](Link to final repo goes here) at both the transmitter and receiver ends.
+3. Start [CSI collection](https://github.com/ucsdwcsng/wiros_csi_node) at both the transmitter and receiver ends.
 The transmitter should have packet injection turned on and the receiver should set its MAC filter to the address the transmitter is injecting with.

 4. Save the CSI data measured to a bag file.